| One dimensional case

 indefinitely.
 Because of the wall, a reflected wave appears and interferes

 with the incident wave.
+If the distance between

 the source and the wall is equal to a whole number of half